marc0olo/aens-nfts/docs/diagrams/wrap_aens_names.md

     AENS owner ->> NFT Contract: 1) wrapSingle: nft_id, name, delegation_signature
-    Note left of NFT Contract: claims ownership of name Note left of NFT Contract: assigns name to NFT Note left of NFT Contract: extends all names
+    Note left of NFT Contract: claims ownership of name Note left of NFT Contract: assigns name to NFT Note left of NFT Contract: updates expiry of name to wrap to match expiry of names in nft_id
 ```

 ## Wrap multiple names into existing NFT